marcustyphoon/marcustyphoon/README.md

 - [ ] test my "hide where were we" code by making it transparent or something
 - [ ] publish my "hide where were we" code as a draft (??)

+Quick tags/

+- figure out what the heck is going on

 Other